Public Affairs and Communications Strategist - NewsBreak

 · Bachelor’s degree in communications, public policy, political science, campaigns, journalism, environmental fields, or related fields.
 Master’s degree a plus.

-· Experience working on climate change, clean energy, or public health issues preferred.
+· Experience working on fossil fuels, petrochemicals, climate change, clean energy, or public health issues preferred.

 · Background in social justice or environmental justice movements, or grassroots organizing a plus.